Fiserv/zelle-turnkey-solutions/docs/version-history/Android/downgraded-kotlin/ZelleSDK_V_2.1.1.md

 ## What's New

-- This feature will make it easier for Zelle UI and the parent app to open the desired screen out of Zelle Screen.
+- When the parent app has passed true for the fi_callback parameter, if the user clicks on a web link such as the "Privacy Policy" link on the Zelle UI, then the getValue method will be triggered and pass "privacy policy" as the value for the name parameter.
+The parent app handles this callback on their side.

 ## Fixed